danielmcheng1/drone/writeup.md

 * Pausing and hovering at a waypoint

 Users simply tap on the map to create a waypoint, then add any of the above actions to that waypoint.
 A series of such waypoints are then uploaded as a mission to the drone.
 All that's left is to hit "Run Mission" and the app will fly the drone from start to finish!

 <img src="writeup_images/litchi_missionscreen.JPG" width="60%" alt="Litchi Mission"/>

 Hence, DJI Ultimate Flight and Litchi fulfill criteria #2 (automated mission with photos).
 However, these apps fail to meet criteria #1 (download pictures automatically).
 Litchi does offer photo caching on iOS, but this feature is not avialable during waypoint missions.

 For example, for the waypoint missions, these apps allow you to mark destinations on a map, then convert these into a drone mission--unlike the DJI Go4 App which requires you to fly the drone through all these destinations before rerunning.

-_Autopilot_<br>
+<br>__Autopilot__<br>
 [Autopilot](https://autoflight.hangar.com/) is by far the most advanced hobbyist app on the market.
 Users can precisely control every aspect of automated drone flight, from the exact camera angle and focus to the curvature and descent of flight between waypoints.
 Autopilot also offers tracking of other drones within the area, on top of flight recording and logging.

 <img src="writeup_images/autopilot.png" width="65%" alt="Autopilot"/>